Tomires/thesis/introduction.md

 ### Katakana

 Katakana is the other Japanese syllabary used exclusively for transcription of words originated in other languages, most commonly English and German.
-Some words are not transcribed into katakana, but are instead written using their original latin form.
+Some words are not transcribed into katakana, but are instead written using their original Latin form.

 ## Chapters